Training for those wishing to gain a deeper understanding of the factors affecting failure modes and an introduction to failure analysis

 Corrosion and its prevention are issues which impact on every industry.
 Understanding how materials will react in their service environment is a crucial aspect of materials selection and appreciating how potential corrosion problems can be mitigated is an important part of the design process.
 The knowledge gained from the course will enhance discussions between customers and suppliers and will assist engineers and designers when specifying materials.

-This course is one of five courses in the IOM3 Metallurgy in Practice suite.
+This course is one of six courses in the IOM3 Metallurgy in Practice suite.
 If you attend this and two of the other courses in the series, you will receive an IOM3 Certificate in Metallurgy in Practice.

 This course is suitable for anyone working in engineering, production and design and who manufacture or supply engineering components.
 This includes buyers and salespersons.
 It will also be a useful introduction to the subject for new starters and graduate engineers.